stepchowfun/toast/README.md

 ### Using files from the host

 Here's a more realistic example.
-Suppose you want to compile and run a C program.
-Create a simple C file called `main.c`:
+Suppose you want to compile and run a simple C program.
+Create a file called `main.c`:

 ```c
 #include <stdio.h>